Jaima-Jarnaz/CourierManagement-React-Laravel/README.md

     <li> Customer</li>
   </ul>

-  ## Some Clear Portion
+  <h2 align="center">Some Clear Portion</h2>

+  ### How web.php used
+  - http request post/get url goes to web.php
+  - then web.php to Controller

+  ### How app.php used
+  - http request post/get url goes to app.php
+  - all routing written in app.php
+  - app.php to controller

+ ### Migration of laravel
+  - write database name in .env file
+  - use laravel migration commands
+  - create model for each table following laravel commands

-  >Delete data using sweetAlert.<p>Always use button onClick it'll help to re-render the component instance of using NavLink</p>
+  ### Delete data using sweetAlert.<p>Always use button onClick it'll help to re-render the component instance of using NavLink</p>

   ```
       const deleteCourierData = id => {
         swal({